3 pulled from lake in Poland after helicopter crash

-WARSAW, Poland (AP) — Three people were pulled from the water after a private helicopter crashed into a lake in Poland's Mazurian region on Tuesday morning, authorities said.
+WARSAW, Poland (AP) — A private helicopter crashed into a lake in Poland's Mazurian region on Tuesday morning but its three occupants were rescued and hospitalized in stable condition, authorities said.

-Local police spokeswoman Joanna Dawidczyk said it wasn't immediately clear how many people were on board, but that one person was able to leave the wreckage on her own, while two others were pulled out.
+Local police spokeswoman Joanna Dawidczyk said one of the three people on board was able to leave the wreckage on her own, while two others were pulled out by rescuers.

-Rescuers were working to resuscitate one of the people, said Dawidczyk of the Mikolajki regional police.

-Police divers will check the crash site and the surrounding area of the lake, Dawidczyk said.
+The Robinson 44 lost power shortly after takeoff from a holiday resort and crashed into Talty lake.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.